Isometrics on a rope

 You do not require any expensive equipment to make leaps and bounds in your physique, power output (vertical jump & sprint speed), and strength levels.
-It seems most training equipment that comes on the market is aimed at fleecing your wallet rather that producing desired results.
-I understand most young athletes do not have access to weights but strength training is a must.
+It seems most training equipment that comes on the market is aimed at fleecing your wallet rather than producing desired results.
+I understand most young athletes do not have access to weights, but strength training is a must.
 While I fully realise that impressive gains can be made with plyometrics alone, sooner or later you will reach your limit because of a lack of strength.

 Let me use my friend Vince Carter for an example: In High School, he had a 36" vertical jump with no resistance training at all, only plyometrics.
 Not bad!
 But after going to UNC and building a new strength base to develop more power, he added another 6 inches to his leap!
 So what can you do?

 Isometrics have been dismissed because they only build strength in the range of motion that they are held in.
-The solution is perhaps to use three different angled contractions per muscle group.
+The solution is to use three different angled contractions per muscle group.
 The contractions only need to be held for 10 seconds maximally at each angle.
 So what this means is that you can get a biceps workout in only 30 seconds of exercise, 2 days a week!
 The workouts will be quick, and very effective.
 I challenge you to undertake an isometric strength training program for one month and you will be surprised at the progress you make.